 The following details how to train the software to classify land uses from the loaded orthophoto imagery.

 The Pick Sample tool is used to train the software to recognize land use areas from the loaded orthophoto imagery.

-To use the Pick Sample tool, follow these steps:
+To use the Pick Sample tool, follow the steps below: